Les Ménuires – AD6 training camp

 If by chance a miracle happens, then at least I know my legs are fine and it will be a different ball game altogether.

 Which, in a nutshell, is the essence of the Alpe d’HuZes, right?
-But it makes no sense killing yourself in the process of a fund raising event, which aims at saving lives.
+But it makes no sense killing yourself in the process of a fund raising event, which is aimed at saving lives.

 Total stats: 342.62 kilometers and 10,893 meters of elevation gain – as I did not descend from Les Arcs or Alpe d’Huez, the 50/50 rule doesn’t apply, but I’m estimating that the climbing average grade was around 7.8%…